-quests served during the two-minute experiment) and latency of Apache, when the maximum number of parallel TCP connections to a client is set to three and one.
-Figure 9 shows the same characteristics for the DHTTP server.
 We see a dramatic performance advantage of DHTTP - an order of magnitude lower latency and several times higher throughput.
 The DHTTP server also scales better and is much less sensitive to different persistent connection timeout values and the number of concurrent TCP connections to a client.

-Interestingly, Apache performance is the worst for the default value of persistent connection timeout, 15 seconds, except for the extremely light load.
+Interestingly, Apache performance is the worst for the default value tion per chent. tion per of persistent connection timeout, 15 seconds, except for the extremely light load.
 We found the best timeout value to be 1 second, and also that the performance improves if clients never open multiple parallel connections to the server.
-A similar observation was made in [9].
+A similar observation was made in [7].